openharmony/docs/en/application-dev/reference/apis-camera-kit/_camera___location.md

 ## Overview

-The Camera_Location struct defines the location whether a photo is taken.
+The Camera_Location struct defines the location where a photo is taken.

 **Since**: 11